- A cavity is a hole that forms in a tooth due to tooth decay.

-A cavity, also called tooth decay, is a hole that forms in a tooth.
-Cavities start small and gradually become bigger when left untreated.
-Since many cavities don’t cause pain in the beginning, some people don’t realize a problem exists.
+A cavity, also called tooth decay, is a hole that forms in your tooth.
+Cavities start small and gradually become bigger when they’re left untreated.
+Since many cavities don’t cause pain in the beginning, it can be hard to realize that a problem exists.
 Regular dental appointments can detect tooth decay early.

 The symptoms of a cavity depend on the severity of the decay.
 They include:

 - tooth pain